henryjchang/henryjchang.github.io/menu/contact.md

 permalink: /contact
 ---

-If you have any questions or suggestions feel free to email me at chang.henryj@gmail.com.
+If you have any questions or suggestions please email me at chang.henryj@gmail.com.